diego1982chile/IncomeUI/README.md

 ## Overview
 Rest API for managing monthly fees for a neighborhood.

 Microprofile project featuring Jersey Rest API for exposing resources and EJB for backend scheduled tasks.
 Resources are secured via MP-JWT authorization mechanism.
-Identity provider is covered as a separated project.
+Token generator is covered as a separated project.

 ## Setup